jeffreycwitt/pl399/docs/04-wires-codes-ideas.md

 <div class="discussion" markdown="1">

-As the Harper's quotation notes, the introduction of a new technology is often accompanied by explanation through metaphors and analogy that try to make the unfamiliar less strange through the comparison to familar technologies?
+As the Harper's quotation notes, the introduction of a new technology is often accompanied by explanation through metaphors and analogy that try to make the unfamiliar less strange through the comparison to familiar technologies?

 The use of familiar concepts can, on the one hand lead to amusing and serious misunderstandings about the new technology.
-On the other hand it can lead to the transformation of the former meaning of the concept, generating an entirely new idea in consciousness while preserving the old name.
+On the other hand, it can lead to the transformation of the former meaning of the concept, generating an entirely new idea in consciousness while preserving the old name.

 <span class="respond"/> Can you think of example of this kind of confusion happening today?

-<span class="respond"/> What are some of the metaphors that structure or experience with a modern computer?
+<span class="respond"/> What are some of the metaphors that structure our experience with a modern computer?
 How are the meanings of this words changing as they get used in the context of a foreign medium?

 </div>